thooks1203/echodeed/DEMO_VIDEO_SCRIPT.md

 [Point to export button]

 **YOU SAY:**
-"And here's the game-changer for Guilford County schools: one-click CSV export to x2vol, your required district platform.
+"And here's a huge time-saver: one-click CSV export for your district's required tracking platform—whether that's x2vol, MobileServe, or any other system.
 No duplicate data entry.
 Your compliance requirements are handled automatically."

 [Click: Export to CSV button]